googlefonts/how-to-hint-variable-fonts/README.md

 Editing is shown here for the default regular Weight and the light variation.
 The middle part of the K becomes distorted and may cause the outline to look light on-screen.
 It is best to proof glyphs in the main window at a low hinted size, shown here at 9 point, where it is easier to spot the distortions.

 Using the same technique as in the B, drag the interpolation tool from the baseline of the Cap K, from point 5 to point 6 at the cap height.
 Zoom in for easier editing.
-Click anywhere on the interpolaton line, and drag to the point you want to interpolate, point 3, and release.
+Click anywhere on the interpolation line, and drag to the point you want to interpolate, point 3, and release.
 Click on the interpolation line again, and repeat for points 8, 2, and 14.

 That’s it for the edits on the Cap K. The middle points are now correctly positioned in the hinted outlines for all variations.
 The hinting is complete and ready for proofing.